Status of wrappers in XPConnect.

 However, most extensions do touch content in some way.
-If you do touch content (via its window, for example) you should always automatically get an XPCNativeWrapper.
-If you don't, then you have found a bug (unless you opted out in your extension and you're intentionally writing insecure code).
+If you do touch content (via its window, for example) you should always get an XPCNativeWrapper.
+If you don't, then you have found a bug.
 See the documentation on XPCNativeWrapper for more information about its use.

 If you need more access to an object or need to access a content defined object that is implemented in JS or otherwise not available through an idl interface, then you should be using XPCSafeJSObjectWrappers.
 At the moment, you can either get one through